-Throughout this catalog and all other publications of Georgia Military College, the terms, "he, his, himself, she, hers, herself, and chairman" are used without regard to gender.
+It is understood that throughout this handbook and all other publications of Georgia Military College, terms, such as "he, his, himself, chairman," are used without regard to sex.

 Family Rights and Privacy Act of 1974

 Georgia Military College adheres to the provisions of the Family Rights and Privacy Act of 1974 (FERPA) as amended.
 In summary, this act entitles all eligible students (those students who are 18 years of age or, regardless of age, who are attending a post secondary educational institution) and parents of those students under the age of 18, attending primary or secondary educational institutions, the right to inspect and review the student's educational records and contest inaccurate or misleading information.
 Written permission must be obtained from the eligible student before the postsecondary educational institution may release such educational information to a third party unless such release of information occurs under the exceptions granted by law.
 Transcripts are a vital part of the student's personal record.
 No transcript of a student's record will be issued without the express, written authorization of the student.
 No telephone or third-party requests will be honored by the college for information from or transmittal of the student record.